 Driving Vehicles Too Long Drives Up ‘Indirect Costs’

 In addition to the potential for downtime with more fleet maintenance events and work order expenses, “experienced” vehicles also have a greater likelihood of driving up “soft costs.”
 The older a vehicle the more likely it’s general condition declines.
 For example, the driver’s seat will have seen it’s better days creating comfort issues, carpeting and interior trim will deteriorate and even the environment within the cabin (i.e. odor) can negatively impact the driver experience and decrease productivity.

 Additionally, increased mileage also means that dents, dings and other exterior imperfections begin to take a toll.
 While this may only appear cosmetic, a fleet vehicle also serves as a mobile ambassador and its appearance reflects directly on a company’s image.
 A driver’s morale may also be affected knowing they are “stuck” driving vehicles even another year or two beyond this point.

 Prolonging vehicle replacement does not reduce costs and, in most cases, actually increases them while proving detrimental to driver productivity.
 An effective inventory replacement strategy is critical not only to resale value but also fleet productivity and efficiency.
-Mike Albert Fleet Solutions can pinpoint a fleet’s optimal lifecycle and, as a result, minimize cash outflow, optimize resale value and achieve true cost optimization.
+Mike Albert Fleet Solutions can pinpoint a fleet’s optimal lifecycle and, as a result, minimize cash outflow, optimize remarketing value and achieve true cost optimization.
 The result – a reduced Total Cost of Ownership, maximized productivity and ultimately increased revenue.